savethequinn/DV_FinalProject/00 Doc/DV_FinalProject.md

 #### Clean up the CSV files

 Sometimes, the data in a CSV file is incompatible with Oracle.
 In this situation, we would want to clean up the data.
-Look at the code in "Reformatting Data.R" in the 00 Doc folder, and modify the code as suggested in the comments, hen run the code in order to get rid of special characters and set data types to those that are compatible with Oracle.
+Look at the code in "Reformatting Data.R" in the 01 Data folder, and modify the code as suggested in the comments, then run the code in order to get rid of special characters and set data types to those that are compatible with Oracle.
-You should now have a new CSV File with the reformatted data.
+You should now have a new CSV File with the reformatted data stored in the same folder as the original CSV file.
 Repeat this for all CSV files, modifying the file as needed.

 If you do this for all three of our files ("Apple.csv", "MSFT.csv", "Google.csv"), you will also get the SQL code to create a table used in the next step.